spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/nutanix.md

 4. Create a cluster profile by selecting Nutanix as the cloud type.

   Palette displays out-of-the-box packs for the network and storage profile layers.
-Additionally, Palette provides a Nutanix-specific storage pack.
+Additionally, Palette provides an out-of-the-box **Nutanix CSI** pack that is available when the cloud is registered using the name `nutanix`.
 If you have custom packs, you can add them to Palette by adding your registry.
 To learn how to add a pack registry, review [Add a Custom Registry](https://docs.spectrocloud.com/registries-and-packs/adding-a-custom-registry/#configure-a-custom-pack-registry-in-palette).

 5. Deploy a cluster by specifying Nutanix, listed under **Tech Preview**, as the cluster type.
 Select the cloud account you added and make any needed changes to the profile layers by using the YAML editor.
 At the **Cluster Config** step, customize the Cluster configuration and Node configuration YAML files by replacing any undefined variables in curly braces, such as `${CLUSTER_NAME}`, with values for your environment.
 Make any other adjustments in the files to customize the cluster for your environment.
 You provide your own Operating System (OS) image.